Haydon Bridge High School: Governance

+Catchment area

+As of 2016 its catchment area is about 800 sqmi.
+Greater London is smaller than this catchment area.
+According to the school, of all of the secondary schools in England, this school has the largest such catchment area.
+The school, as of 2020, has seven school buses to transport students over longer distances.

 Description

 Though the school has a capacity for 900 pupils- in 2020 it had 355.

 The school has been upgraded by Northumberland County Council, Gradon Architecture, Faithful and Gould and Robertson.

 Academics

 The Curriculum

 The five-year curriculum model requires pupils to engage with a wide range of subjects in Year 7 and 8 and then provides a more bespoke approach through an options programme in Years 9 to 11.

 Year 7 - 9

 In Years 7, 8 and 9, the schemes of work cover the requirements of the national curriculum and build on prior learning. the Year 7 and 8 curriculum is much more than a means of preparing pupils for Years 9 to 11.,they offer challenge, enjoyment and success.

 Alongside Mathematics, English, Science, Religious Studies, PSHE and Physical Education, Year 7 and 8 students study a broad range of non-core subjects.
 Art, Business and Enterprise, Computing, Drama, French, Geography, History, Music and Technology.